lilyuxui/neo-lite/neo-lite-card-spec-v0.1.md

 ## 23. Acceptance Criteria

-1. Supports `vertical` and `horizontal` orientations.
+1. Supports the vertical Card variant only.
-2. Default orientation is vertical.
+2. Does not expose an orientation prop.
 3. Uses card background.
 4. Uses 1px border.
 5. Uses 4px radius.
 6. Uses `box-shadow-2` on real hover.
 7. No public hover-state prop.
-8. No Card lift/translation.
+8. Card hover uses Y-only translation on an inner visual child while the outer container remains the stable hover target.
 9. Image slot is optional.
 10. Badges slot is optional.
 11. Existing Badge component is reusable in header.